-“UNICEF has one objective: to give children hope and to save their lives, defend their rights, and help them fulfil to their potential.
-UNICEF’s analyses show that the lives of over 1 billion children are affected by the business sector and its value chains.
-This is both positive and negative.
-I therefore took the initiative to establish and later lead UNICEF Norge’s activities to work more closely with companies and their corporate sustainability and responsibility.”
+“UNICEF works to give children hope and to save their lives, defend their rights, and help them fulfil to their potential.
+UNICEF’s analyses show that the lives of over 1 billion children are affected by the business sector and its value chains.”

 “One of UNICEF’s main tasks is to provide education and vaccines for children in cooperation with its partners.
-In order to know how many children need a place in school, the children have to be registered at birth and get an identity card.
+In order to know how many children need a place in school, the children have to be registered at birth.
 In many countries, only a small proportion of the children are registered and therefore do not exist in the eyes of the country’s authorities.
-The collaboration between Telenor, UNICEF and Plan to register births via mobile phone is therefore very impressive.
-It has helped to increase the registration rate dramatically in a region of Pakistan.”
+A collaboration between Telenor, UNICEF and Plan to register births via mobile phone, however, has helped to increase the registration rate dramatically in one region of Pakistan.”

-Gabrielli has now gone from a position in a UN organisation for children to a position in a UN organisation for businesses.
-He points out one area in particular where Norway demonstrates how implementing the UN Sustainable Development Goals is a sensible business strategy.
+Gabrielli points out another area where Norway demonstrates how implementing the UN Sustainable Development Goals is a sensible business strategy.

 “Norway has come far in terms of gender equality.
-The international business community can learn from Norway that gender equality is not only a Sustainable Development Goal but also good business.
+The international business community should learn that gender equality is good business.
 Figures from the World Economic Forum show that firms with women leaders earn higher profits.”